 Panel members will assemble and make a determination of the responsibility of the accused/respondent, based solely on evidence presented at the hearing.
-If responsibility of the accused is determined, the hearing panel will recommend appropriate sanction(s) to the hearing officer (dean of students or his/her designee).
+If responsibility of the accused is determined, the hearing panel will determine appropriate sanction(s).
+The determination may be final or it may be a recommendation for final decision by the dean of students or his/her designee.
 In cases of academic dishonesty, the panel's recommended decision will be sent to the provost/vice chancellor for academic affairs.